 For both versions, take 1 tablespoon ground chia seeds or ground flax seeds, and add to a bowl with 3 tablespoons warm water.
 Let sit for about 5 minutes to "gel" together.
 This makes 1 egg.

 Use the same proportions when making multiple chia/flax "eggs."

 When baking, our favorite substitution for flour is a combination of healthy almond flour and coconut flour.
-For 1 cup of regular flour, substitute with 3/4 cup of almond flour and 2 tablespoons coconut flour.
-Add in baking soda and baking powder as specified in the original recipe, and make sure to add a tiny pinch of salt when using both baking soda and powder.
+For 1 cup of regular flour, substitute with 3/4 cup almond flour and 2 tablespoons coconut flour.
+Add in baking soda and baking powder as specified in the original recipe, and make sure to add a tiny pinch of salt when using baking soda and/or powder.